Runsheng/mitovar/readme.md

 ##### Optional
-fastq-dump (from sra-toolkit): if start from sra file other then fastq
+fastq-dump (from sra-toolkit): if start from sra file other than fastq

 ### Run commands